akash-akya/vix/README.md

 ## Performance

 Libvips very fast and uses very little memory.
-See the detailed benachmark.
+See the detailed [benchmark](https://github.com/libvips/libvips/wiki/Speed-and-memory-use).
 Resizing an image is typically 4x-5x faster than using the quickest ImageMagick settings.
 It can also work with very large images without completely loading them to the memory.

 ## Installation